 Though I don’t love school-wide reading challenges that use minutes and/or reading logs to track progress, the fact is that they are very popular.
 I’m hoping to pilot a school-wide “One School, One Book” read-aloud program next year with the reading specialists instead.
 If we have to have reading logs though, I’m going to set up online logging for the minutes, or pages, or books read, or whatever metric is being used.
 Paper logs are just so tedious.

 Two or 3 years ago, I started requiring a signed permission form before students could check out materials.
 Next year, I think I’ll let every student check out 2 books, but if a student wants to check out audiobooks, maker kits, Nooks, or more than 2 books, they’ll need to get the form signed by a parent.
-You can download the FREE editable Word document of the permission form I use (adapted from my wonderful colleague, Kori).
-Just click the image on the right.
+You can download the FREE editable Microsoft Word or Microsoft Powerpoint files of the permission form I use (adapted from my wonderful colleague, Kori) by signing up for my email newsletter below.
+There are also PDF files included if you don’t want to edit anything.

 Enjoy summer first!